| | |

 To get the best results with a paint sprayer, you need to keep it moving at a constant speed.
 You want to lightly cover the surface and avoid paint build-up.

 Don’t worry if it looks slightly patchy in a few areas.
-The first coat won’t completely cover everything.
+The first coat of paint won’t completely cover everything.

 Then, I just kept painting!